 From First DUI to Death Penalty

 A gun charge in Tampa can send you to prison for years—even decades under Florida’s 10-20-Life law.
 The consequences extend beyond incarceration: you could permanently lose your Second Amendment right to own firearms.
-At The Brancato Law Firm, we fight to protect your freedom, your future, and your constitutional rights.
+A Tampa gun crimes lawyer from The Brancato Law Firm, P.A. can fight to protect your freedom, your future, and your constitutional rights.

 | What Does a Tampa Gun Crimes Lawyer Do?
 A Tampa gun crimes lawyer defends individuals charged with firearm offenses under Florida law, including felon in possession, carrying a concealed weapon without eligibility, 10-20-Life enhancements, and violations of risk protection orders.
 Defense strategies include challenging illegal searches, disputing constructive possession, and asserting Stand Your Ground immunity. |

-Tampa Attorney Rocky Brancato brings over 25 years of criminal defense experience to gun cases in Tampa and throughout Hillsborough County.
+Tampa gun crimes lawyer Rocky Brancato brings over 25 years of criminal defense experience to gun cases in Tampa and throughout Hillsborough County.
 As the former Chief Operations Officer of the Hillsborough County Public Defender’s Office and a former major crimes attorney handling homicide and violent crime cases, Rocky understands the serious nature of firearm charges—and how to fight them.
-If you’re charged with a gun crime, the Brancato Law Firm, P.A. can help give you your best chance of getting past this.
+If you’re charged with a gun crime, The Brancato Law Firm, P.A. can help give you your best chance of getting past this.

 Florida’s 10-20-Life Mandatory Minimums